The more information you can give your roofing contractor about your property and your plans for it, the better.

 If you have any plans to modify the building, your roofing contractor should know about it.
 This includes interior renovations.
 Any additions or changes to the roof, roof penetrations, drainage, or other structural modifications could impact your roofing system.
 It may be best to postpone major work on your roof until construction work is complete or coordinate the work with all of your contractors so you have a better overall outcome.
 Also, discuss any restrictions that could impact work on your property — such as areas that cannot be accessed or specific times when work isn’t allowed — in advance so your contractor can plan accordingly.

-At Sentry Roof, we start every business relationship by gathering as much of the information described above as possible.
+A roofing contractor with your best interest in mind will start every business relationship by gathering as much of the information described above as possible.
 Your roofing system is an integral part of your property, as you know, and it’s also a major investment and asset.
-We take our role as your roof management adviser very seriously and want to present you with the best roof management strategy for your business needs.
+Your roofing partners should take its role as your roof management adviser very seriously and want to present you with the best roof management strategy for your business needs.

-We’re also flexible.
-We work with customers along the entire roof-management spectrum.
-However, we do tend to side with Benjamin Franklin about an ounce of prevention being worth a pound of cure.
-Unless you’re getting rid of the property soon, you’re better off following best practices in maintaining the roof you already own and re-roofing with the most appropriate roof system.
-If you would like to meet with one of our Sentry Roof advisers to discuss your roof management strategy, please let us know — we’re here to help.
+Your contractor should also be flexible — it’s your roof, after all.
+At Sentry Roof, however, we do tend to side with Benjamin Franklin about an ounce of prevention being worth a pound of cure because of our experience in the field.
+Unless you’re getting rid of the property soon, you’re better off following best practices in maintaining the roof you already own and then re-roofing with the most appropriate roof system when it’s time.